ITPRO

 Zeus botnet ‘nuked’ 100,000 Windows PCs

-Criminal controllers of a Zeus botnet server flicked a ‘nuclear’ switch that ‘destroyed’ the operating system of 100,000 affected computers, a researcher has claimed.
+Criminal controllers of a Zeus botnet server flicked a nuclear' switch that destroyed' the operating system of 100,000 affected computers, a researcher has claimed.

-According to the Washington Post and his own security blog, Swiss IT expert Roman Hüssy witnessed the Zeus Command & Control (C&C) server send out KOS (Kill Operating System) commands which would incapacitate and prevent the OS from loading.
+According to the Washington Post and his own security blog, Swiss IT expert Roman Hssy witnessed the Zeus Command & Control (C&C) server send out KOS (Kill Operating System) commands which would incapacitate and prevent the OS from loading.

 The C&C botnet server hosted five different Zeus installations that controlled more than 100,000 computers that were located mainly in Poland and Spain.